Classes and Programs

 Labour Studies Certificate

-This certificate is designed to give students the practical skills they can use as they enter the world of work, which includes practical understanding of collective bargaining, labour law, labour policy, and the economics of work.
-In so doing, the certificate will instill a greater level of integrity and respect for the collective organizations of workers in Saskatchewan, Canada, and internationally.
+This certificate is designed to give students valuable knowledge they can use as they enter the workforce, including an understanding of collective bargaining, labour law, labour policy, and the economics of work.
+In so doing, the certificate provides students a greater level of knowledge and respect for the collective organizations of workers in Saskatchewan, Canada, and internationally.

-As an interdisciplinary program that has program offerings in Political Studies, Sociology, History and Economics, the program will expose students to multiple theories of work, unionization, collective bargaining, and labour market issues.
+As an interdisciplinary program that has program offerings in Political Studies, Sociology, History and Economics, the Certificate requirements will expose students to multiple theories of work, unionization, collective bargaining, and labour market issues.

 Peace Studies Certificate